DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 Note that you can additionally require that the node returned by the selector is visible.
 To do this, use the [visibilityCheck](selector-options.md#optionsvisibilitycheck) option.

-## Adding Custom Properties to Element State
+## Extending Selectors

-TestCafe allows you to extend [element state](#obtain-element-state) with custom properties calculated on the client side.
+TestCafe allows you to extend [element state](#obtain-element-state) with custom properties and methods executed on the client side.

+### Custom Properties

-To do this, use the selector's `addCustomDOMProperties` method.
+To add custom properties, use the selector's `addCustomDOMProperties` method.

 ```text
 Selector().addCustomDOMProperties({